ogi02/Rubik-s-Cube-Solver/solver/CONTRIBUTING.md

 The development requirements include tools for testing, linting, code formatting and building.

-Optionally, install the server as an editable package:
+Optionally, install the solver as an editable package:

 ```bash
 pip install -e .